Bi-weekly: Thursdays, 11 am EDT/EST, 8 am PT/PST, 4 pm BST/BDT, 5 pm CEST/CET

-Some seminars might be recorded and accessible for a limited time.
+Some seminars were recorded and accessible for a limited time on our youtube channel.

 Host: Hojong Yoon